bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 <input id="person_name" name="person[name]" type="text" value="Henry"/>
 ```

 Upon form submission the value entered by the user will be stored in `params[:person][:name]`.
 The `params[:person]` hash is suitable for passing to `Person.new` or, if `@person` is an instance of Person, `@person.update`.
 While the name of an attribute is the most common second parameter to these helpers this is not compulsory.
-In the example above, as long as person objects have a `name` and a `name=` method Rails will be happy.
+In the example above, as long as person objects have a `name` and a `name=` method Quails will be happy.

 WARNING: You must pass the name of an instance variable, i.e. `:person` or `"person"`, not an actual instance of your model object.

-Rails provides helpers for displaying the validation errors associated with a model object.
+Quails provides helpers for displaying the validation errors associated with a model object.
 These are covered in detail by the [Active Record Validations](active_record_validations.html#displaying-validation-errors-in-views) guide.

 ### Binding a Form to an Object